 In 2011, 1,500,000 seedlings were distributed.
-From initial successful partnerships in the Gurage zone in western central Ethiopa, the Coffee Farmers’ Cooperative Union have become involved in projects with our partner organisations.
+From initial successful partnerships in the Gurage zone in western central Ethiopia, the Coffee Farmers’ Cooperative Union have become involved in projects with our partner organisations.
 This has included over 102,000 coffee farmers, processors and exporters becoming a part of the programme.
 This work expanded to involve an initial 250,000 community members involved in the planting of trees.
-The project then led to a commitment to implement systems to address issues of poverty, which has in turn improved productivity in a further three communities in Northern Ethiopa.
+The project then led to a commitment to implement systems to address issues of poverty, which has, in turn, improved productivity in a further three communities in Northern Ethiopia.

-The main focus of projects has been to repair and rehabilitate damaged and degraded lands to help local communities and improve economic conditions.
+The focus of projects has been to repair and rehabilitate damaged and degraded lands to help local communities and improve economic conditions.
 These projects have taken place in marginalized areas.
-The planting of multipurpose trees has been vitally important fo the success of this initiative.
+The planting of multipurpose trees has been vitally important for the success of this initiative.

-The trees provide essential yields: edible fruits, livestock forage and medicine, in addition to much needed wood for fuel and building materials, whilst also improving the soil’s productivity.
-In these rural areas it has been of the utmost importance that the farmers and community groups involved have felt ownership over the work in order to secure its success, sustainability and long term future.
+The trees provide essential yields: edible fruits, livestock forage and medicine, in addition to much-needed wood for fuel and building materials, whilst also improving the soil’s productivity.
+In these rural areas, it has been of the utmost importance that the farmers and community groups involved have felt ownership over the work to secure its success, sustainability and long-term future.